-Have you ever read the terms of service agreement that you have to agree to when you sign up for a website?
-A survey shows only 7% of users read the full terms when signing up for online products and services.
+Have you ever read the terms of service agreement you agree to when you sign up for a website?
+A survey shows only 7% of users read the full terms when signing up.
 Terms of service agreements are so wordy and legalistic it’s no wonder why users don’t read them.

 All this shows websites are to blame.
 Websites need to make their terms of service comprehensible.
 If they don’t, users could abuse the site, violate laws or harm other users without knowing so.
 Websites could also lose many users if they’re not clear with what their terms mean.